 How do I network with the right people?

 No different than farming, cultivating your personal and professional network requires resources.
-The more you have available, the faster your network will grow and the healthier it will be — like a prize-winning pumpkin at the county fair, everyone will appreciate and want to know more about your experience — the how-did-you-do-that mindset.
+The more you have available, the faster your network will grow, and the healthier it will be — like a prize-winning pumpkin at the county fair, everyone will appreciate and want to know more about your experience — the how-did-you-do-that mindset.
 It’s a sign of a winning process.

-Now, about that process… let’s outline what it might look like for you.
+Now, about that process, let’s outline what it might look like for you.

-If you’re just getting started, asking others how they began building their network — simply by sharing a post using our favorite tool (hint: we will discuss this next) — can be most effective.
-Responses from network members will provide initial knowledge of what works and what doesn’t.
-However, once you get the hang of your tools it’s time to add structure to your efforts.
+If you’re just getting started, asking others how they began building their network — By merely sharing a post using our favorite tool (hint: we will discuss this next) — can be most effective.
+Responses from network members will provide fundamental knowledge of what works and what doesn’t.
+However, once you get the hang of your tools, it’s time to add structure to your efforts.
 A plan that fits your schedule and delivers measurable change over time.

 Moving forward — using our preferred tool mentioned below, think:

 How would you align yourself with a company that you want to work for?

 First, you might search for the company or specific employees.
 Doing so will reveal profiles relevant employees or even better, people you already know at the company.
 You may also discover open positions or future work opportunities.
 Lastly, connect with the people and companies that align with your interests.
 You initiate this with a personal note or simple connection request; it can also lead to so much more — did someone say coffee meeting?
 We’re in!
 And remember, every time you gain a meaningful connection (a person who you share value with and vice versa), your network grows.